HCL-TECH-SOFTWARE/hcl-commerce-performance/Grafana/Readme.md

 If ServiceMonitors are not defined, HCL Commerce must be installed with the _prometheusAnnotations_ option.

-## HCL Comerce - Metrics Enablement
+## HCL Commerce - Metrics Enablement

 The HCL Commerce chart provides options for enabling integration with Prometheus.
 Although _metrics_ are enabled by default, the _serviceMonitor_ or  _prometheusAnnotations_ option must be enabled to match your Prometheus install.